skylarkcob/hocwp-theme/hocwp/readme.txt

 == Changelog ==
 = 7.0.9 =
 * 22/04/2025: Update core version 7.0.9.
+* 13/05/2025: Fix ajax loading not hide when cancel confirm or cancel file dialog.

 = 7.0.8 =
 * 16/12/2024: Change all PHP function name to snake_case.
 Change Javascript function to PascalCase and variable to camelCase.